kssytsrk/cellular-automata/README.md

 ## Examples

-To look at some [subjectively] cute cellular automatons you can evaluate these commands:
+To look at some [subjectively] cute cellular automata you can evaluate these commands:
 ```common-lisp
 ;; This is rule 30 of an 1-dimensional cellular automaton.
 ;; The size of the window is 200px x 200px.